Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/mothbox_pro/index.md

 and you are set!

+# Attractors

+* Mothbeams can plug right in to the PCB
+* External - You can also connect any 12V attractor you want via the "External attractor" port

 # Bonus Parts
 You can also add:
 * [Cheap Epaper display](https://www.waveshare.com/2.13inch-e-Paper-HAT.htm) - ($15USD) to know what your Mothbox is up to!